Isfand/rcb/docs/QA.md

 E.G Gnome has an expunged/ folder, which is not part of the spec and has no directorySizes at time of writing.
 KDE on the other hand follows it more closely.
 In-fact they both had their own trashing mechanisms originally before the XDG specification, which is why there are differences.

-## 2. Why not use an existing trash cli program.
+## 2. Why not use an existing program.
 2.1.
 I made this program for my own use cases as nothing suitable at the time existed.
 I found it useful and shared it.

 'trash-cli' is non-native with a requirement on python with limited portability.